 Fledging time: 35-39 days

-Habitat and Distribution: Tawny Owls are very much birds of woodland, especially broad-leaved woodlands, but they are also very adaptable and will be found wherever there are suitable trees, such as farmland, villages and even urban areas.
-Within England, Scotland and Wales they can be found anywhere with the exception of high mountains, or other tree-less habitats.
-They are absent from some of the off-shore islands such as Orkney, Shetland, Hebrides and Isle of Man and the species is also completely absent from Ireland.
+Tawny Owls are very much birds of woodland, especially broad-leaved woodlands, but they are also very adaptable and will be found wherever there are suitable trees, such as farmland, villages and even urban areas.
+Within England, Scotland and Wales they can be found anywhere except for high mountains, or other tree-less habitats.
+They are absent from some of the offshore islands such as Orkney, Shetland, Hebrides and Isle of Man and the species is also completely absent from Ireland.
 Tawny Owl, despite its familiarity, is a highly nocturnal species and is difficult to monitor using standard bird monitoring methods.
 Periodic specific surveys are run, concentrating on the well-known calls and hoots.